release-engineering/pubtools-quay/docs/source/tag_images.rst

     --ssh-remote-host-port 2222 \
     --ssh-username user

-Connect to a remote host via ssh (using private key), perform the copying, and send a UMB message.
+Connect to a remote host via ssh (using private key), perform the copying
 ::

   $ export QUAY_PASSWORD=token